Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-04-10-python-project-pang-arcade.markdown

 screen.blit(character, (character_x_pos, character_y_pos))
 ```

 Now, let's create the balls and make them move.
 Put four images of the balls in **List**, and put the speeds that will be applied differently depending on the size in another **List**.
-In another **List** to manage the balls that will appear on the screen, we will put the biggest ball initially.
+In the last **List** to manage the balls that will appear on the screen, we will put the biggest ball initially.
 To adjust the position of the balls, `enumerate` function is used that allows the index and value to be tracked together.
-The balls will bounce around on the screen and change directions when they reach the wall.
+The balls will bounce around on the screen and change directions when they reach the ends.
 Place the display code of the balls directly below the weapon's one.

 ```python
 # create balls